Casey Woods: UAB

-From 2017 to 2019, Woods was a part of Bill Clark’s staff at UAB.
-He wore many hats, acting as the tight end’s coach, run game coordinator, and recruiting coordinator.
+From 2017 to 2019, Woods was a part of Bill Clark's staff at UAB.
+He wore many hats, acting as the tight end's coach, run game coordinator, and recruiting coordinator.
 Woods helped the 2018 team have the best offensive season in school history.
 The Blazers set 21 school record in 2018, including total points (418), total yards (5,680), rushing yards (2,818), total touchdowns (53), rushing touchdowns (32), single game total yards (668 vs. UTSA) and single game rushing yards (419 vs. UTSA).
 This led to an 11-3 record, and the school’s first-ever Conference USA championship.

 Missouri

-Following the success at UAB, Woods landed a job at Missouri on new head coach Eli Drinkwitz’s first staff.
+Following the success at UAB, Woods landed a job at Missouri on new head coach Eli Drinkwitz's first staff.
 Woods was hired as the tight ends coach and recruiting coordinator.
-Woods’ recruiting efforts led the Tigers to signed their highest rated class in school history in 2021, ranking #20 by rivals.com.
+Woods' recruiting efforts led the Tigers to signed their highest rated class in school history in 2021, ranking #20 by rivals.com.

 SMU

-In December of 2021, Woods was hired by Rhett Lashlee as the offensive coordinator for the SMU Mustangs.
+In December 2021, Woods was hired by Rhett Lashlee as the offensive coordinator for the SMU Mustangs.
 Woods and Lashlee previously worked together at Auburn.

 Playing career

 After graduating from Starkville Academy, Woods played wide receiver for the Tennessee Volunteers from 2003 to 2007.
 He was a three-time letterman and played in 41 games as a receiver and holder on the field goal team.
 He was also named a team captain for his senior season in 2007.
-The Volunteers won 44 games during Woods’ playing career, and had three 10-win seasons.
+The Volunteers won 44 games during Woods' playing career, and had three 10-win seasons.

 Personal life

 A native of Starkville, MS, Woods is the son of longtime college coach Sparky Woods.

-He graduated with bachelor’s degrees in psychology and political science in 2006, and with a master’s degree in sports psychology in 2008, all from the University of Tennessee.
+He graduated with bachelor's degrees in psychology and political science in 2006, and with a master's degree in sports psychology in 2008, all from the University of Tennessee.
 He was also a four-time Academic All-SEC selection.

 Woods is married to his wife, Lauren, and the couple has four children.